Worst Deals on New Cars Right Now

 If you have your heart set on buying a new car this year, be prepared to pay significantly more for some models—or choose one that isn’t in high demand.

-Inflation, parts shortages, and a recovering economy have all thrown a socket wrench into the auto industry, putting a severe strain on the new car market.
-So forget about getting a good deal on certain popular cars, SUVs, and trucks.
-Some are so hard to come by that consumers are paying well above sticker price for them.
-That includes must-have models or those essential for business, such as heavy-duty pickup trucks.
+Inflation and parts shortages have thrown a wrench into the auto industry, putting a severe strain on the new-car market.
+So forget about saving money off the sticker price on many popular cars, SUVs, and trucks.
+Some are so hard to come by that consumers are paying well above the sticker price for them.
+That includes must-have models like entry-level vehicles, hybrids and electrics, and those essential for business, such as heavy-duty pickup trucks.

 CR's Build & Buy Car Buying Service

 In addition to research and reviews, Consumer Reports offers members access to the Build & Buy Car Buying Service at no additional cost.
 Through this service, members can compare in-stock vehicles, see what others paid for the car they want, and customize their payments online.
 Once they find the vehicle they are interested in, members can get up-front price offers online from local certified dealers.
 On top of national incentives, Consumer Reports members are eligible for additional incentive offers from select manufacturers through the Build & Buy Car Buying Service.
 Plus, members can get an instant trade-in value for their current vehicle to use toward their next car purchase.

 Tips for Buying a New Car

 There are a lot of things to consider when buying a new car.
 On the “Consumer 101” TV show, Consumer Reports expert Kelly Funkhouser explains to host Jack Rico what to look for before taking a test drive.